Precision and Non Precision Winding

 Bush type yarn guide:

-Bush-type yarn guides are a specific type of yarn guide that is commonly used in textile manufacturing processes.
+Bush-type yarn guides are a specific type of guide that is commonly used in textile manufacturing processes.
 They consist of a small, cylindrical bush that is mounted onto a holder or bracket.
 The yarn is threaded through the brush’s centre, which helps guide it through the manufacturing process.
-Bush-type yarn guides are typically made from a hard, durable material such as ceramic, tungsten carbide, or stainless steel.
+Bush-type thread guides are typically made from a hard, durable material such as ceramic, tungsten carbide, or stainless steel.
 The choice of material depends on the specific needs of the manufacturing process, the type of yarn being used, and the conditions under which the equipment operates.

 Figure 03: Bush